-After a number of years producing Disrupt events for Madison, Hinckley Productions teamed up with Disrupt to expand its reach to Milwaukee.
+After a number of years producing Disrupt events for Madison live stream and video production, Hinckley Productions teamed up with Disrupt to expand its reach to Milwaukee.
 The chosen venue, The Best Place, was a new and exciting space, wowing us with its sweeping stained glass windows, fully trimmed wood floors and gorgeous ornamental carving.
 A historic Pabst Brewing building, the space set an impressive stage for the event.

 What I enjoyed most about this shoot was the way in which we came together as a team to produce a rich variety of video production offerings all at one event.
 We tied together video production to an in-venue viewer experience (sound, lighting, staging, a large projection screen and supporting LED TVs) alongside a virtual live stream viewing experience.
 The two audiences were unified on Twitter where conversations discussing the content of the speaking series converged.
 Additionally, a dedicated team captured interviews for the client, creating content for them to leverage for future promotion.